dotnet/runtime/src/libraries/System.Console/tests/ManualTests/Readme.md

 ## Instructions for MacOS testers

 By default, Alt-Key does not work on the MacOS terminal.
-Before running the tests, navigate to `Terminal > Preferences > Settings > Keyboard` and check "Use option as meta key" at the bottom.
+Before running the tests, navigate to `Terminal > Preferences > Settings > Keyboard` or `Terminal > Preferences > Profiles > Basic > Keyboard` (depending on your macOS version) and check "Use option as meta key" at the bottom.